aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter00.en.md

 weight = 10

 +++
 In this module, you will create an environment to host the MySQL database on Amazon EC2.
-This instance will be used as a source database and help to simulate on-premise relational database structure.
+This instance will be used to host source database and simulate on-premise side of migration architecture.
-The resources are deployed via [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) template.
-The CloudFromation will deploy the following resources as shown in the diagram.
+All the resources to configure source infrastructure are deployed via [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) template.
+There are two CloudFormation templates used in this exercise which will deploy following resources.

+CloudFormation Template1 Resources:
   - OnPrem VPC: Source VPC will represent an on-premise source environment in the N. Virginia region.
 This VPC will host source MySQL database on Amazon EC2
-  - DMS VPC: DMS VPC will host DMS replication instances in the N. Virginia region.
-This replication instance will facilitate database migration from source MySQL server to Amazon DynamoDB
   - Amazon EC2 MySQL Database: Amazon EC2 Amazon Linux 2 AMI with MySQL installed and running
+  - Load IMDb dataset: The template will create IMDb database on MySQL and load IMDb public dataset files into database.
+You can learn more about IMDb dataset inside [Explore Soure Model](http://localhost:1313/hands-on-labs/rdbms-migration/migration-chapter03.html)

+CloudFormation Template2 Resources:
+  - DMS VPC:  Migration VPC on in the N. Virginia region.
+This VPC will host DMS replication host.
+  - Replication Instance: DMS Replication instance that will facilitate database migration from source MySQL server on EC2 to Amazon DynamoDB

 ![Final Deployment Architecture](/images/migration-environment.png)